BeissingerLab/BeissingerLab.github.io/People.md

 ###Tim Beissinger <a href="http://scholar.google.com/citations?user=PHAEOXIAAAAJ&hl=en" target="_blank"><img src="/img/scholar.png" style="width: 20px;"></a> <a href="#cv"><i class="fa fa-file-text fa-md"></i></a> <a href="https://twitter.com/timbeissinger" target="_blank"><img src="/img/Twitter_logo_blue.png" style="width: 20px; border=10 px"></a>

-Tim is a postdoc in the Plant Sciences Department at UC Davis.
-He is currently researching linked selection during maize domestication.
-This research includes assessing changes in the historical population size of maize and the selective pressures that it experienced.
-Previously, Tim studied artificially selected maize populations, epistatic selection in chickens, strategies for genotying-by-sequencing, and he released a software package called GenWin that facilitates defining window boundaries for population-scale genomic analyses.
-Tim has also worked on QTL mapping, genome wide association studies, and whole-genome prediction.
-He is passionate about using population genetics, quantitative genetics, and statistics to understand and accelerate the evolution of domesticated species.
-Tim earned his PhD in Statistical and Quantitative Genetics and MS in Statistics from the University of Wisconsin, Madison.
+Tim is a research geneticist with the USDA-ARS Plant Genetics Research Unit.
+Before moving to Missouri, he received a PhD is statistical and quantitative genetics from the University of Wisconsin, Madison, followed by a postdoc at the University of California, Davis.

 <br/>
 <br/>